Rasputinonline/ROC/Readme.md

 #ROC token

-**3 Smart Contract are present in this repository**
+**3 Smart Contracts are present in this repository**

 1-ERC20 standard
 2-ICO
 3-Dividend

 **ERC20 standard**
-Basically there are some standard which are made standard in ethereum that should be followed in smart contract to make it as a standard contract.Its provided by Ethereum.
+The ERC20 token standard is a set of criteria developed by the Ethereum community for how to set up smart contracts on the blockchain in order to ensure optimal interoperability.
+ERC stands for Ethereum Request for Comments and this particular request was to help improve the standards to which developers should strive to adhere in developing smart tokens.

-In this repository its been implemented in ICO smart contract.
+In this repository its been implemented in the ICO smart contract.

 **ICO**
-this cntract is made for the crowdsale of ROC token to distribute the tokens in market
+This contract has been written to implement the crowdsale of ROC token and to distribute the token to the market

 **Dividend**
-This contract is deployed only after the **ICO** has been deployed because it require ICO instance to do some important work and link u the token holders to our main owner ROC environment.
+This contract is deployed after the **ICO** has been deployed as it requires ICO instance to link token holders to the ROC token environment.